Samialsayadi/web/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and contribute to the project.
+In its current state, the file is templated, but it should give you a good starting point.

 ## 📄 License